 - This calculator deals only with combinations.
 Please don't confuse it with permutations ⚠️

 - We also have a permutation calculator 😉

 Combinations and permutations are usually confused.
 Before using our calculator, it's essential to know the difference:

-- Combination: The number of ways you can choose r elements out of a set containing n distinct objects, no matter the order.
+- Combination: The number of ways you can choose r elements from a set containing n distinct objects, no matter the order.

-- Permutation: The number of ways you can choose r elements out of a set containing n distinct objects, taking all the possible orders into account.
+- Permutation: The number of ways you can choose r elements from a set containing n distinct objects, taking all the possible orders into account.
 Each possible ordering of the same group of elements accounts for an additional permutation.

 How do I calculate combinations without repetition?